An introduction to this guide for things to do in De Pijp

-Best places for to see or do something cultural(ish) in De Pijp
+Best cultural(ish) things to do in De Pijp

 Can you believe we've got this far into our De Pijp guide and I still haven't really told you to get your bottoms to Albert Cuypmarkt?
 Well, here it comes.
 Albert Cuypmarkt is the beating heart of De Pijp.
 It's a daily market (everyday apart from Sundays) that runs along the length of Albert Cuypstraat.
 It's the longest running and busiest daily market in the Netherlands and is reportedly the largest in Europe too with 260 stalls.
 What I love about Albert Cuypmarkt (apart from the cheap groceries) is that it reminds me of London markets.
 The market traders banter with each other and with game tourists or passers by, and you can hear radios blasting all sorts of different music stall to stall.
 You'll find everything you need to cook a delicious and healthy (or unhealthy!) meal, but you'll also find stalls selling things you never knew you needed too.
 The market has adapted from feeding De Pijp locals when it first opened in 1905, to now entertaining and feeding tourists with freshly-made stroopwafels, poffertjes (mini Dutch pancakes), and err. churros...
 Expect it to be busy, crowded and even more entertaining on Saturdays!